 In 2016, Target Zero Harm by 2022 became a strategic priority for KKH.
 One of the factors identified to reduce the risk of patient harm is staff willingness to speak up.
 KKH needed an organisation-wide programme to strengthen their culture of safety, and overcome human factors barriers, to achieve their target of zero patient harm.

-We needed to build on an accountable, reliable healthcare system and safe culture to achieve our patient safety vision of ‘Target Zero Harm’
+We recognised the need to strengthen our culture of safety and accountability with an aim to achieve our patient safety vision of ‘Target Zero Harm.’